-- 2. Check Chart.
+- 1. Check Chart.
 Working through your list, go into each patient's chart.
 Review the last worklist/task on the chart to determine if there is communication relating to the patient.
-If there is clear communication (e.g., a worklist that the patient's family informed they have moved provinces, or have a new doctor), the patient may be moved from the panel without a phone call (proceed to Step #4). - 3.
+If there is clear communication (e.g., a worklist that the patient's family informed they have moved provinces, or have a new PCP), the patient may be moved from the panel without a phone call (proceed to Step #4).
+You will also review your own previous worklists/tasks, as your clinic will have a rule of the maximum number of outreach calls this group should receive before being inactivated. - 2.
 Call Patient's Family.
 We do not want to make assumptions about attachment for the remaining patients, so we will always call these patients to confirm who they consider to be their primary provider.
 Many will inform that they have moved or have new providers, and they can then be removed from the panel.
 Other patients may be followed by a pediatrician, and may not require a care appointment.